splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``SPLUNK_TRACE_RESPONSE_HEADER_ENABLED``
      - Activated by default.
 Adds server trace information to HTTP response headers.
 For more information, see :ref:`server-trace-information-dotnet-otel`.
 The default value is ``true``.
    * - ``OTEL_DOTNET_AUTO_EXCLUDE_PROCESSES``
-     - Names of the executable files that the profiler cannot instrument.
+     - Names of the executable files that you don't want the profiler to instrument.
 Supports multiple semicolon-separated values, for example: ``ReservedProcess.exe;powershell.exe``.
-Notice that applications launched via `dotnet MyApp.dll` have process name ``dotnet`` or ```dotnet.exe``.
+Notice that applications launched using `dotnet MyApp.dll` have process name ``dotnet`` or ```dotnet.exe``.
 Can't be set using the web.config or app.config files.
    * - ``OTEL_DOTNET_AUTO_TRACES_ENABLED``
      - Traces are collected by default.
 To deactivate trace collection, set the environment variable to ``false``.
 Data from custom or manual instrumentation is not affected.